 Section 283.13(5), Wis.
 Stats., states that the department shall establish more stringent limitations than required under subs.
 283.13(2) and (4), Wis.
 Stats., when necessary to comply with water quality standards.

 Section 283.31(3) and (4), Wis.
 Stats., state that the department may issue a permit upon condition that the permit contains limitations necessary to comply with any applicable federal law or regulation, state water quality standards, and total maximum daily loads.

 Section 283.37, Wis.
-Stats., gives the department authority to promulgate rules regarding permit applications.
+Stats., grants the department authority to promulgate rules regarding permit applications.

 Section 283.55, Wis.
-Stats., gives the department authority to impose monitoring and reporting requirements.
+Stats., grants the department authority to impose monitoring and reporting requirements.

 Section 283.83, Wis.
 Stats., requires the department to establish a continuing planning process and that plans shall include implementation procedures including compliance schedule for revised water quality standards.

 Section 227.11(2), Wis.
-Stats., provides the department with the authority to promulgate rules that are necessary to administer the specific statutory directives in ch.
+Stats., grants the department authority to promulgate rules that are necessary to administer the specific statutory directives in ch.
 283, Wis.
 Stats.